 The Junior Review takes place one year prior to your expected date of graduation.

 At the Junior Review, you will present to a faculty committee all studio art course work completed since your Foundations Review.
 Reminder, B.F.A. students are required to maintain a minimum GPA of 2.75 in their upper level courses.

 You are responsible for notifying the Department Coordinator of your intention to be reviewed.
 Neglecting to schedule a review may delay graduation by one semester and affect enrolling in advanced-level courses.

-To participate in the review, go to the GVSU Department of Art and Design website, and sign up online to participate in the review.
+To participate in the review, go to the GVSU Department of Visual and Media Arts website, and sign up online to participate in the review.
 You will receive an email confirmation of your signing up for the review.